 The LMNA gene provides instructions for making several slightly different proteins called lamins.
 The two major proteins produced from this gene, lamin A and lamin C, are made in most of the body's cells.
-These proteins have a nearly identical sequence of protein building blocks (amino acids).
+These proteins are made up of a nearly identical sequence of protein building blocks (amino acids).
 The small difference in the sequence makes lamin A longer than lamin C.

 Lamins A and C are structural proteins called intermediate filament proteins.
 Intermediate filaments provide stability and strength to cells.
-Lamins A and C are essential scaffolding (supporting) components of the nuclear envelope, which is a structure that surrounds the nucleus in cells.
-Specifically, these proteins are located in the nuclear lamina, a mesh-like layer of intermediate filaments that is attached to the inner membrane of the nuclear envelope.
-The nuclear envelope regulates the movement of molecules into and out of the nucleus, and researchers believe it may play a role in regulating the activity (expression) of certain genes.
+Lamins A and C are supporting (scaffolding) components of the nuclear envelope, which is a structure that surrounds the nucleus in cells.
+Specifically, these proteins are located in the nuclear lamina, a mesh-like layer of intermediate filaments and other proteins that is attached to the inner membrane of the nuclear envelope.
+The nuclear envelope regulates the movement of molecules into and out of the nucleus.
+Lamins A and C are also found inside the nucleus, and researchers believe the proteins may play a role in regulating the activity (expression) of certain genes.

 The lamin A protein must be processed within the cell before becoming part of the lamina.
 Its initial form, called prelamin A, undergoes a complex series of steps that are necessary for the protein to be inserted into the lamina.
 Lamin C does not have to undergo this processing before becoming part of the lamina.

-A specific mutation in the LMNA gene has been found in most patients with Hutchinson-Gilford progeria syndrome.
+A specific mutation in the LMNA gene has been found in most patients with Hutchinson-Gilford progeria syndrome, which is a condition that causes the dramatic, rapid appearance of aging beginning in childhood.
 This mutation changes a single DNA building block (nucleotide) in the gene.
 Specifically, the mutation replaces the nucleotide cytosine with the nucleotide thymine at position 1824 (written as C1824T).
 This mutation is also sometimes noted as Gly608Gly or G608G, which refers to the position in the lamin A protein affected by the mutation.
+Although the C1824T mutation is not predicted to change an amino acid, it alters the way the gene's instructions are used to make a protein.
 The C1824T mutation leads to an abnormal version of the lamin A protein called progerin, which is missing 50 amino acids near one end.
 The location of this mutation does not affect the production of lamin C. Other mutations in the LMNA gene have been identified in a small number of people with the features of Hutchinson-Gilford progeria syndrome.

-The mutations responsible for this disorder result in an abnormal version of lamin A that cannot be processed correctly within the cell.
-When the altered protein is incorporated into the lamina, it can disrupt the shape of the nuclear envelope.
+The mutations responsible for this disorder result in an abnormal version of prelamin A that cannot be processed correctly within the cell.
+When the altered protein is incorporated into the lamina, it disrupts the shape of the nuclear envelope.
 Over time, a buildup of this altered protein appears to damage the structure and function of the nucleus, making cells more likely to die prematurely.
 Researchers are working to determine how these changes lead to the signs and symptoms of Hutchinson-Gilford progeria syndrome.

 Researchers have not determined how mutations in the LMNA gene result in this diverse group of disorders, but the multiple roles of the nuclear lamina in cells may help explain the wide variety of signs and symptoms.